 Now comes the fun part; you are ready to paint!
 Make sure that you remove your tape before the paint is thoroughly dried, or it will tear and ruin your work.
 Wait at least 30 minutes, but no longer than 6 hours.
 If you are doing multiple coats, your safest plan is to apply new tape for each coat.

-A. Allbright enjoys serving the San Clarita Valley and the greater Los Angeles area as a residential painting contractor.
+ALLBRiGHT 1-800-PAINTING enjoys serving the San Clarita Valley and the greater Los Angeles area as a residential painting contractor.
 If you choose to paint your home on your own, we are happy to provide advice, and we wish you well!
 But if you get stuck, or decide to get the help of a professional painter, give us a call.